mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # Giving the Docker container access to GCS

-Next, you'll need to modify the `Dockerfile` so that the Docker image includes a utility called [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), which allows you to mount GCS buckets to the filesystem.
+This branch modifies the `Dockerfile` so that the Docker image includes a utility called [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), which mounts GCS buckets as folders on the filesystem.

 The complete `Dockerfile` is available on the [`gcsfuse` branch of my Github repo](https://github.com/mtlynch/docker-flask-upload-demo/blob/gcsfuse/Dockerfile), but here are the main changes: